Skip to content

 To be honest, I avoided writing this for a little while, because I knew it was going to be super time consuming to narrow down my favorites to just 9 for a color card.

-So here are my top 9 dark green paint colors…plus several more.
+I was right, and also unsuccessful!
+So these are my top 9 dark green paint colors…but we will cover several more!

 But first: